mahmoodr/tvhplayer_wiki/User-Guide.md

 :warning: TVHplayer doesn't provide any built-in server.
 You must set up your own server to use this app.
 See below for how to set up a Tvheadend server.

 ### What is Tvheadend?
 Tvheadend is a TV streaming server that lets you watch and record live TV.
+In modern term, it helps you "stream" live TV from a tuner to the network and watch television on your devices.
 It works by receiving TV signals from a tuner (like a USB DVB device) or an M3U playlist (for IPTV), then streaming the channels to devices like TVHPlayer.

 Please refer to [Official documentation for Tvheadend](https://docs.tvheadend.org/documentation).
 There are various ways for setting up a Tvheadend server.